Murder of Fred Fulton and Verna Decarie: Second trial

-Despres' second trial began on November 5, 2007 and was overheard by Justice Grant.
+Despres' second trial began on November 5, 2007, and was overheard by Justice William Grant.
 Evidence from the first trial was admitted into court.

 On the second day of the trial, Despres' grandfather, Adolph, testified that Despres had repeatedly tried to join the military and had been rejected every time.
 He also testified that Despres would stay in his room for hours talking to himself.
 Also presented this day was a video of the crime scene which showed graphic images of Fulton's house.
 The video clearly showed blood on the walls of the bedroom and Decaries' body on the floor, it also showed the blood smeared kitchen where Fulton's decapitated body was sprawled out.
 It then showed the pillow case in which Fulton's head was found.

 On day three, Fulton's grandson, Fred Mowat, testified before the court that his grandfather feared Despres and often required medications to sleep at night.
 Mowat also testified that he and Despres had had a fight in 2004 over noise coming from his trailer, and that Despres pulled a knife on him.
 Charges were filed in this incident and Despres was found guilty (it was prior to being sentenced for this crime that Despres allegedly committed the murders of Fulton and Decarie and fled across the U.S. border).
 On day four, the court heard from one witness who had seen Despres cross the U.S. border and another witness who had picked him up hitchhiking and drove him south.

 On November 16, the court adjourned Despres' trial until January 2008, allowing counsel time to prepare expert witnesses.

 On January 28, 2008, the trial continued with defense presenting Despres' mother and Dr. Scott Theriault, a psychiatrist, as witnesses.
 The testimony and evidence given went to the issue of whether the defendant's mental state could allow him to be criminally responsible in the case he did commit the murders.
 On January 29, 2008, Despres' psychiatrist, Dr. Louis Theriault, also presented evidence going to the issue of Despres' mental state (it is coincidence that both psychiatrists share the same surname).
 On January 30, 2008, prosecution and defense presented their summation to the court and Justice Grant reserved decision until March 5, 2008.
 In Canadian criminal law, while the burden of proof which must be met to find the accused guilty of a crime is that of "beyond a reasonable doubt", the burden of proof for the defense of non-criminal responsibility based on mental condition is the lower standard of a "balance of probabilities".